A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Computational Results

 \subsection{Strength of Lower Bounds}

-In this subsection, we compare our new lower bound, i.e., LB4, with respect to existing ones appearing in the literature, i.e., LB1, LB2, LB3 and LB-N. To be fair, we remove all retrievable blocks in the initial configurations before computing.
-Otherwise, the strength of LB2 and LB3 will be weakened.
+In this subsection, we compare our new lower bound, i.e., LB$_4$, with respect to existing ones appearing in the literature, i.e., LB$_1$, LB$_2$, LB$_3$ and LB-N. To be fair, we remove all retrievable blocks in the initial configurations before computing.
+Otherwise, the strength of LB$_2$ and LB$_3$ will be weakened.

-The first comparison is displayed in Figure \ref{figure: results_1-1-1_compare-LB-WH-rGap}, which reports the average relative gaps between the lower bounds and the actual optimal values, i.e., the average of $(\textrm{opt-LB})/\textrm{opt}$ with opt being the optimal value and LB be one of the aforementioned lower bounds.
-The numerical results clearly confirm that our LB4 often has much smaller relative gaps, and strictly dominates all existing lower bounds for the test bed.
-Moreover, for instances with larger height limits and less stacks, the dominance of LB4 is more significant.
+The first comparison is displayed in Figure \ref{figure: results_compare-LB-WH-rGap}, which reports the average relative gaps between the lower bounds and the actual optimal values, i.e., the average of $(\textrm{opt-LB})/\textrm{opt}$ with ``opt'' being the optimal value and ``LB'' be one of the aforementioned lower bounds. { We mention that the optimal values are computed by running the codes downloaded from \url{https://sites.google.com/site/shunjitanaka/brp} developed by Tanaka and Mizuno \cite{Tanaka-2018-COR}.} The numerical results clearly confirm that our LB$_4$ often has much smaller relative gaps, and strictly dominates all existing lower bounds for the test bed.
+Moreover, for instances with larger height limits and less stacks, the dominance of LB$_4$ is more significant.